spaiq/spaiq/README.md

 # Hello, I'm Bartłomiej Juszczyk 👋

-I'm a passionate software engineer with a keen interest in data structures and back-end development.
+I'm a passionate software engineer with a keen interest in back-end development.
 Currently I'm a 3rd-year student at West Pomeranian University of Technology.
 Here's a brief overview of some of the projects I've been working on:

 ## 🚀 Projects